-It’s been 1 year since I found out I have a histamine intolerance.
-My life, body and digestion have completely changed in the BEST way possible since finding this out so I wanted to share exactly what it is with all of you.
+My life, body and digestion have completely changed in the BEST way possible since finding out I have a histamine intolerance so I wanted to share exactly what it is with all of you.
 For 3 years I struggled with horrible stomach pains, bloating, and weight gain for no apparent reason.
 I visited countless doctors, naturopaths, nutritionists and gastroenterologists to try and find out what was wrong.

 My Journey of Histamine Intolerance